hellostealth/stealth-facebook/README.md

 As with all Stealth integrations, integrations can be specified by environment.
 You'll want to replace `FACEBOOK_VERIFY_TOKEN` and `FACEBOOK_ACCESS_TOKEN` with your respective keys from your Facebook page.

+You may also specify a Facebook Graph API version by setting the ENV var `FACEBOOK_API_VERSION` to API version your bot has been cofnigured to use.
+If none is specified, this driver will currently default to version `3.2`.

 These are the supported setup options:

 ### greeting